 NOTE: You are expected to remain in your position for one full semester.
 If you must resign before the semester ends, notify your supervisor and the Financial Aid Office as soon as possible.

-Step 4: Submit Employment Paperwork
+- Step 4: Submit Employment Paperwork

-Submit your employment paperwork, including proof of eligibility to work in the United States, to the Work-Study/Outreach Coordinator at firstname.lastname@example.org.
+- Submit your employment paperwork, including proof of eligibility to work in the United States, to the Work-Study/Outreach Coordinator at firstname.lastname@example.org.

-Step 5: Start Working
+- Step 5: Start Working

-The Work-Study/Outreach Coordinator will notify you and your supervisor with the official start date of your position.
+- The Work-Study/Outreach Coordinator will notify you and your supervisor with the official start date of your position.
 You cannot start working until your employment paperwork is processed and you have an online timesheet on etime.

 ACC offers a variety of on-campus and off-campus positions that pay between $15.00 - $15.50 per hour.
 While each position has different job duties, they each require the following required skills:

-Example Off-Campus Positions: America Reads and America Counts are programs that provides reading and mathematics tutorial services to elementary school children at various school sites.
+Example Off-Campus Positions: America Reads and America Counts are programs that provide reading and mathematics tutorial services to elementary school children at various school sites.
 You must have college proficiency in reading and writing or mathematics to participate in this program.
 Positions are off-campus, and personal transportation required.